usadellab/Trimmomatic/README.md

 # Trimmomatic
 # Quick start
+## Installation
+The easiest option is to download a binary release zip, and unpack it somewhere convenient.
+You'll need to modify the example command lines below to reference the trimmomatic JAR file and the location of the adapter fasta files.

+## Build from Source
+The current version can be built by cloning the repository, change into the top level directory and build using 'ant'.

+To build from a source release, download the source zip or tar.gz, unpack it, change into top level directory (Trimmomatic-x.xx), and build using 'ant'.

 ## Paired End:

 With most new data sets you can use gentle quality trimming and adapter clipping.